Skip to main content

 • Exploring Music: you’ll learn about different styles of music from different eras, and create your own music in these styles.

-• Music Production: you’ll learn how to use studio software.
-You’ll advance your skills in audio recording, midi sequencing, mixing, and editing techniques.
+• Music Production: you’ll learn how to use studio software, advancing your skills in audio recording, midi sequencing, mixing, and editing techniques.

 • Music Project: you’ll explore music from around the world, and carry out a personalised study in the musical culture of a chosen country.